chisophugis/lbd/source/llvmstructure.rst

 .. literalinclude:: ../code_fragment/2_11.txt

-LLVMBuild.txt files are written in a simple variant of the INI or configuration file format. # is comment in both 2 files.
+LLVMBuild.txt files are written in a simple variant of the INI or configuration file format.
+Comments are prefixed by ``#`` in both files.
 I explain the setting for these 2 files in comments.
 Please spend a little time to read it.

-Both CMakeLists.txt and LLVMBuild.txt also exist in sub-directories MCTargetDesc and TargetInfo.
+Both CMakeLists.txt and LLVMBuild.txt coexist in sub-directories ``MCTargetDesc`` and ``TargetInfo``.
 Their contents indicate they will generate Cpu0Desc and Cpu0Info libraries.
-After build, you will find libLLVMCpu0CodeGen.a, libLLVMCpu0Desc .a and libLLVMCpu0Info .a 3 libraries in lib/ of your build directory. http://llvm.org/docs/CMake.html?highlight=cmake and http://llvm.org/docs/LLVMBuild.html are their web site.
+After building, you will find three libraries: ``libLLVMCpu0CodeGen.a``, ``libLLVMCpu0Desc.a`` and ``libLLVMCpu0Info.a`` in lib/ of your build directory.
+For more details please see `Building LLVM with CMake <http://llvm.org/docs/CMake.html>`_ and `LLVMBuild Guide <http://llvm.org/docs/LLVMBuild.html>`_.

 Target Registration
 -------------------